coralberry

 The flowers of the coralberry are definitely not its most colorful feature.
 In fact, the small, greenish-white to pink flowers are pretty unremarkable.

-These bell-shaped flowers have four or five petals and bloom in the spring to summer months.
+These bell-shaped flowers have four or five petals and bloom in the early spring to late summer months.

 It is the fruits of this plant that are showy, ripening in the fall and persisting right through the winter months.
 These drupes are up to about ¼ inch (6.3mm) across and coral pink to reddish-purple, giving the plant its common name.